 Each unit in our Spanish 1 and Spanish 2 curricula includes fantastic short stories and interesting audio files that will engage your students to use their language.
 These materials are a fantastic way to integrate Reading, Writing, and Culture into your classroom in a way that will keep your student engaged in the lesson.

-Each short story was either writte by, or edited by, Pau, a short-story writer born in Valencia and living in Belgium.
+Each short story was either written by myself or Pau, all stories were edited by Pau, a short-story writer born in Valencia who lives in Belgium.
 The audio files were created by an Argentine recording studio run by Rafael and his team.

 PowerPoints with Guided Notes

-If you're a Spanish teacher then you surely rely on PowerPoint & Google Slides for some classes.
-Our Spanish PowerPoints are some of the most engaging you'll find anywhere - and they're all editable as well!
+If you're a Spanish teacher then you surely rely on PowerPoint & Google Slides.
+Our PowerPoints are some of the most engaging you'll find anywhere - and they're all editable as well!

 Each is filled with captivating images and easy-to-understand notes that allow students to focus on the key points and grasp difficult concepts.